How to Build a Prediction Market Platform Like Polymarket

 Seamless wallet connectivity is non-negotiable for a blockchain prediction market platform.
 Support MetaMask, WalletConnect, and Coinbase Wallet as your baseline.
 Additionally, consider integrating account abstraction solutions that allow users to pay gas fees in stablecoins or sponsor gas costs entirely for new user acquisition campaigns.

 Moreover, social login options powered by embedded wallet SDKs dramatically lower the barrier for mainstream users unfamiliar with managing private keys directly.
 This single feature can double your addressable user base in the first six months post-launch.
+Users want to start trading in under two minutes — not spend twenty minutes setting up a hardware wallet.

-Analytics Dashboard and Portfolio Tracking
+Analytics and Portfolio Tracking

 Sophisticated traders demand granular performance data.
 Build portfolio views showing open positions, historical profit and loss, and market exposure summaries.
 Platform-level analytics pages displaying trading volume, active markets, and liquidity depth attract institutional participants and generate organic media coverage simultaneously.